mdailey/minimal-jwt/README.md

         currentRoute = uri;
     }

-We've added a function <tt>clearLogin()</tt> to clear out the login form when we navigate away from the login route.
+We've added functions to clear out the login form or secret text before we navigate to that route.

+With these changes,
-Now, after a login, the browser should display the "Secret" view, and if you use the dev tools to examine the browser's session storage for
+after a login, the browser should display the
+"Secret" view, and if you use the dev tools to examine the browser's session storage for
 <tt>http:\/\/localhost:3003</tt>, you should see the